jvargh81/H1B-Visa_analysis/ReadMe.md

 #### Plot Graph

 **_Ploting scatter plot based on the status for each year._**

+_Analyzing all the data using matplotlibs plot api._

 ```python
 labels1 = 'INVALIDATED', 'PENDING', 'WITHDRAWN','CERTIFIED-WITHDRAWN', 'REJECTED','DENIED','CERTIFIED'